 5. Email Campaign Performance Metrics

-E-mail conversion defines the scenario that judge the total number of registrations, purchases and transactions were taken as the potential result of the email marketing campaign.
-E mail conversion rates depict actual turnaround of the customer against a particular email marketing campaign.
+• Email Conversions E-mail conversion defines the scenario that judges the total number of registrations, purchases, and transactions were taken as the potential result of the email marketing campaign.
+E-mail conversion rates depict the actual turnaround of the customer against a particular email marketing campaign.

-Email gross profit is calculated by obtaining the actual revenue generated from the campaign and subtracting it from the accumulated direct cost of deployment, creative development, cost of email list rental etc.
+• Email Gross Profit Email gross profit is calculated by obtaining the actual revenue generated from the campaign and subtracting it from the accumulated direct cost of deployment, creative development, cost of email list rental, etc.

-Best known as email cost per thousand, this metric elaborates the list rental and explains about the revenue generated per email impression delivered.
+• Email eCPMBest known as email cost per thousand, this metric elaborates the list rental and explains the revenue generated per email impression delivered.

 The formula for calculating the eCPM is: